Merchandise / Subscriptions / Publications / Events / Certifications / Open Invoices

 This webinar will feature four presentations covering the essential components of larger parcel determination in real estate appraisal:

-• Unity of Title,
+• Unity of Title

-• Unity of Location/Contiguity,
+• Unity of Location/Contiguity

-• Unity of Use, and
+• Unity of Use

 The sessions will address how larger parcel definitions and tests vary by jurisdiction (federal vs. state), the appraiser’s responsibility in making larger parcel determinations, and practical applications.
 Case studies ranging from salt harvesting operations to large-scale conservation easement acquisitions, with particular focus on federal appraisals under the Uniform Appraisal Standards for Federal Land Acquisition (UASFLA) will also be discussed.